w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 * What work has been done so far?
   * Libra blockchain explorer: [librablock.io](https://librablock.io)
-  * PoC of SGX based Confidential Contract
+  * PoC of SGX based Confidential Contract: [sgx-token-poc](https://github.com/libra-china-org/sgx-token-poc)
   * Get familiar with the Libra light client
 * Are there are any teams who have already contributed (financially) to the project?
   * No.
 * Have you applied for other grants so far?
   * No.
 * Are there any other projects similar to yours?
-  * [Substrate SGX](https://github.com/libra-china-org/Web3-collaboration/blob/master/grants/speculative/substrate_sgx_proposal.md) is similar to our Private Contract implementation.
+  * [Substrate SGX](https://github.com/libra-china-org/Web3-collaboration/blob/master/grants/speculative/substrate_sgx_proposal.md) is similar to our TEE implementation.
+  * [Ekiden](https://arxiv.org/abs/1804.05141) is a published paper sharing part of the idea to build a confidential computing platform on a blockchain.
 * How is your project different?
-  * We focus on brining Libra ecosystem to Polkadot with privacy-preservation in a novel way while Substrate SGX is a specific SGX extension implementation.
+  * We focus on brining Libra ecosystem to Polkadot with privacy-preservation in a novel way.
+  * Substrate SGX is a specific SGX extension to Substrate.
+We are different in the product side and are designed for different scenarios.
+  * We adpot a similar design of the identity system with Ekiden but are different from them in two ways:
+    1. Our design improves the preformance notably by segregating queries and commands, and provides a fallback layer for catastrophes happens on hardware manufactories or zero-day vulnerabilities.
+    2. Ekiden / OasisLabs's product focuses on cloud computing while we focus on bring the Confidential Contract solution to blockchains.